 Buyers carefully inspected the fish fat content and quality of the meat to decide on the value of the fish, shining a torchlight at the exposed meat.
 They would sometimes chip off a small chunk of the flesh and rub it in their hands.

 The auction is conducted by a brown-capped guy ringing a bell.
 The auction uses hand signal and is rapid fire-quick.
-It takes only a few seconds to sell each fish.
+It takes merely a few seconds to sell each fish.

 After the auction, each fish is marked with red paint before being carted away.